GSA/fedramp-gov/_posts/2018-03-28-How-FedRAMP-Transformed-JAB-Authorizations-to-take-Less-Time.md

 author: FedRAMP
 layout: blog-page
 ---
-We’re excited to announce the release of our whitepaper on our initiative: FedRAMP Accelerated!
+We’re excited to announce the release of our <a href="https://www.fedramp.gov/assets/resources/documents/FedRAMP_Accelerated_A_Case_Study_For_Change_Within_Government.pdf">whitepaper</a> on our initiative: FedRAMP Accelerated!
 As you probably know, last year we worked with the Joint Authorization Board (JAB) to revamp the provisional authorization process.
 We’d been hearing from Cloud Service Providers (CSPs), Agencies, and Third Party Assessment Organizations (3PAOs) that the process took too long and the expectations were unclear.
 So we launched an initiative, FedRAMP Accelerated, to design and pilot a transformed JAB process, with input and support from all program stakeholders.

 We developed this whitepaper to explain the reason behind Accelerated, the work we did with our partners across government and industry, the results, and lessons we learned that ultimately created the revised JAB provisional authorization process that exists today.